aminianali/simple-blockchain/README.md

-This project is simple blockchain without cryptography in it. for simplicity this application does not have validation for data inputs. it just shows block chain functionality.
+This project is simple blockchain without cryptography in it. for simplicity this application does not have validation for data inputs. it just shows blockchain functionality.
 This implementation is in Node.js.

 ### Install the Dependencies